-SUPERB DINING AHEAD

-National Geographic Explorer,

-National Geographic Orion

-and National Geographic

-Endurance share matching appetites

-for adventure and dining excellence.

-Each ship's Executive Chef brings

-menu concepts, collectively

-designed with guidance by our

-Director of Hotel Operations, Ana Esteves, to life daily.
+SUPERB DINING AHEAD National Geographic Explorer and National Geographic Orion share matching appetites for adventure and dining excellence.
+Serge Dansereau, the head chef and owner of the iconic Bathers' Pavilion Café in Sydney, Australia, is a multiaward winning chef, renowned internationally, and considered 'the father of the fresh food movement.'
+He designs the menus and trains the staff aboard both ships.
+His menu concepts are brought to life daily by each ship's Executive Chef.
 Count on them to keep your expeditionary spirit fed, so to speak, and for daily diversity and regional flavors.
-National Geographic Endurance offers additional innovations: Restaurant Two Seven Zero°, C. Green for early riser breakfasts and lighter fare, plus a Chef's Table for a fresh take on private dining.
 Stocking for our Antarctic voyages is a joy for our wine steward, since we provision the ships in Argentina and Chile, producers of world-class wines.
 Prepare to taste the best of the Southern Hemisphere.

-Dining rooms on all ships, like

-Orion's shown here, are inviting and

-informal.
-No assigned seating makes

-for easy mingling with congenial

-fellow guests, expedition staffers,

-and special guests.
-Breakfast and

-lunches are often buffet-style;

-dinners are artfully plated and

-served.
-Save room for dessert-

-extraordinary daily!

-our itineraries to ensure that our guests 'taste' the regions they're exploring is rewarding work.
+Dining rooms on both ships, like Orion's shown here, are inviting and informal.
+No assigned seating makes for easy mingling with congenial fellow guests, expedition staffers, and special guests.
+Breakfast and lunches are often buffet-style; dinners are artfully plated and served.
+Save room for dessert extraordinary daily!
+"Discovering sustainable local growers and fisheries on our itineraries to ensure that our guests 'taste' the regions they're exploring is rewarding work.
 We provision for Antarctica in Argentina with fresh produce and sustainably produced meat and poultry.
 Unlike cruise companies which mandate a food program across the fleet, our chefs have the freedom to execute Serge's smartly conceived dishes while taking advantage of what's at hand.
 When a local fishing boat hails our ship with line-caught fish, for example, the chef can say yes!
 And when our ship is in the Falklands, we can obtain fresh vegetables from a hydroponic grower we know, and fresh lamb from an island rancher we've known for years.
 Our goal is for our guests to experience the geography through the food served aboard wherever possible.
 And to always dine extraordinarily well." -Ana Esteves, Director Hotel Operations, Lindblad Expeditions

-Clockwise from top: Expedition Leader Russell Evans conducts a presentation from the 'circle of truth,' a hallmark of our expeditions and the design of our ships' lounges; National Geographic Orion's observation lounge and library provide a welcome to readers, card players, and sailors who love to review the nautical charts on display; National Geographic Endurance's C. Green restaurant offers early riser breakfasts and lighter fare at lunch and dinner; a classic Swedish sauna, facial, or massage makes the Wellness Spa a perfect way to take advantage of transit time at sea; National Geographic Explorer's fitness center offers a panoramic view instead of the usual gym TV screens; and expansive decks invite you outdoors to relax, read and observe the vistas.
-THE LUXURY OF COMFORT FAR OUTSIDE YOUR ZONE Our three polar ships, the finest base camps an explorer could want, allow us to freely roam.
+Clockwise from top: Expedition Leader Russell Evan conducts a presentation from the 'circle of truth,' a hallmark of our expeditions and the design of our ships' lounges; National Geographic Orion's lounge and library provide a welcome to readers, card players, and sailors who love to review the nautical charts on display; National Geographic Orion's main lounge is the center of shared life aboard; a classic Swedish sauna, facial, or massage makes the Wellness Spa a perfect way to take advantage of transit time at sea; National Geographic Explorer's fitness center offers a panoramic view instead of the usual gym TV screens; and expansive decks invite you outdoors to relax, read and observe the vistas.
+THE LUXURY OF COMFORT FAR OUTSIDE YOUR ZONE National Geographic Explorer and National Geographic Orion, the finest base camps an explorer could want, allow us to freely roam.
 They are equipped with a fleet of Zodiacs and kayaks for up-close and personal explorations.
 The Bridge is welcoming, inviting you to spend time with the Captain and officers, watching the calm business of navigation unfold.
 Our expedition ships are also equipped for living well.
 The lounge, dining room and other public spaces contribute to the esprit de corps that is a hallmark of our expeditions.
 A fully stocked library serves those who want to learn more or curl up with a best-seller.
 The wellness center, gym, sauna, and stretching sessions with our wellness specialist boost the tonic of wildness nature provides.
 And cossetting cabins, outfitted with our signature linens and feather duvets provide the perfect ending to active days.